apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

-When providing a flag inversion, you can pass your own default with normal property initialization syntax (`@Flag var foo: Bool = true`).
-If you want to require that the user specify one of the two inversions, use a non-Optional type and do not pass a default value.
+When declaring a flag with an inversion, set the default by specifying `true` or `false` as the property's initial value.
+If you want to require that the user specify one of the two inversions, leave off the default value.

 In the `Example` command defined above, a flag is required for the `requiredElement` property.
 The specified prefixes are prepended to the long names for the flags: